sylvaticus/BetaML.jl/docs/src/index.md

 ## Installation

-The BetaML package is now included in the standard Julia register, install it with:
+The BetaML package is included in the standard Julia register, install it with:
 * `] add BetaML`

 ## Loading the module(s)